hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 generally recommended because you may break the versioning semantics of the system wih unpredictable results.

-However, if you are disabling versioning on a container (or even deleting the container or it's contents) , it is acceptable to delete all objects from the versions-location container.
+However, if you are disabling versioning or deleting the container or it's contents, it is acceptable to delete all objects from the versions-location container.
 Of course, you now have no possability of restoring prior versions of an object.